'Carol' leads indie movie Spirit Awards nominations

 The filmmakers for all five films are nominated for best director, as well as David Robert Mitchell for the hit horror film "It Follows."

-The Spirit Awards bestow honors on the best achievements in independent movies made for up to $20 million.
+The Spirit Awards bestow honours on the best achievements in independent movies made for up to $20 million.

 "Carol" actresses Cate Blanchett and Rooney Mara will contend for the best female lead, a rare occurrence for the stars of the same film.
 They will be up against Brie Larson for "Room," Bel Powley for "The Diary of a Teenage Girl" and transgender actress Kitana Kiki Rodriguez for "Tangerine."